 The pandemic aggravated the situation by causing fear, creating isolation, insecurity, loss of stability, income and loss of loved ones.

 The Health at a Glance Europe 2020 report noted that the COVID-19 pandemic and the subsequent economic crisis caused a growing burden on the mental well-being of the citizens, with evidence of higher rates of stress, anxiety and depression.
 Young people and people in lower-income groups being considered at increased risk.
 Disruptions to health care for those with pre-existing mental health conditions constitute a significant part of the negative impact that the pandemic had on mental health.

-The mental health challenge posed by the COVID-19 pandemic is getting more and more complex, urging the European Commission to find answers to its immediate and long-term consequences.
+The mental health challenge posed by the COVID-19 pandemic is getting more and more complex.
 DG SANTE has set up a dedicated network space on its Health Policy Platform for health and social stakeholder organisations to exchange specific mental health practice and knowledge related to COVID-19.